siucrae/linuxOBSReplayBufferOrganizer/README.md

 # obs-replay-folders

 Saves replay buffer files to game-specific folders (like ShadowPlay).
+Edited for linux computers.